Patient recall messages.

 Do Remember Contact Info

 Your patients need to know how they can reach you.
-Whether they prefer to pick up the phone and call you, or send you a quick email.
+They might prefer to pick up the phone and call you or send you a quick email at their convenience.
 Phone number, email address, website URL, and social links are all good to include on your recalls.
-Make sure that you're giving patients all the information they need to reach your office in the event they have any questions.
+Make sure that you're giving patients all the information they need to reach your office.

 Looking for an EHR software that comes with patient recall features?
-Uprise comes with 4PatientCare embedded in the system to help you keep your schedule full with email and text reminders!
+Watch our quick video to see Uprise in action.